mcnuttandrew/color-buddy/public/lang-docs.md

 Natural Language: ALL a in colors, ALL b in ([#000, #fff, #00f, #f00, #0f0]), NOT a == b

+Palettes that will fail this test:

+- #000, #fff, #ff7e0e, #0f0, #0084a9, #00f with a #fff background

+Palettes that will pass this test:

+- #ff7e0e with a #fff background

 Program:

 ```json